HMML Global Operations: India

 Portuguese-era church, Thrissur

-Scholar of Old Malayalam and Malayalam Garshuni, Fr.
-George Kurukkoor and historian Dr. Susan Thomas translate a bound, palm-leaf manuscript
+Historian Dr. Susan Thomas and scholar of Old Malayalam and Malayalam Garshuni, Fr.
+George Kurukkoor, translate a bound palm-leaf manuscript

-Scholar of Old Malayalam and Malayalam Garshuni, Fr.
-George Kurukkoor and historian Dr. Susan Thomas translate a bound, palm-leaf manuscript
+Historian Dr. Susan Thomas and scholar of Old Malayalam and Malayalam Garshuni, Fr.
+George Kurukkoor, translate a bound palm-leaf manuscript

-From left, Dr. Susan Thomas, Prof. István Perczel, and HMML Executive Director Fr.
-Columba Stewart, OSB, visit an historic church in Kerala
+From left, Dr. Susan Thomas, Prof. István Perczel, and HMML Executive Director Columba Stewart visit a historic church in Kerala

-From left, Dr. Susan Thomas, Prof. István Perczel, and HMML Executive Director Fr.
-Columba Stewart, OSB, visit an historic church in Kerala
+From left, Dr. Susan Thomas, Prof. István Perczel, and HMML Executive Director Columba Stewart visit a historic church in Kerala

 Traditional Indian stone oil lamp, topped with a cross, overlooks a coconut palm forest at the hill village of Pushpagiri